tk1ng/superheros/docs/documentation/tables.md

-        **Send to Back**

-        : Sends the selected element behind other elements, placing it at the back behind interfering elements.
+        Send to Back: Sends the selected element behind other elements, placing it at the back behind interfering elements.